List of flight altitude records: Uncrewed gas balloon

+On September 20, 2013, JAXA launched an ultrathin film balloon called BS13-08 made of 2.8 μm thick polyethylene film with a volume of 80000 m3, which was 60 m in diameter.
+The balloon rose at a speed of 250 m/min and reached an altitude of 53.7 km, surpassing the previous world record set in 2002.

 This was the greatest height a flying object reached without using rockets or a launch with a cannon.

 Gliders

-On February 17, 1986, The highest altitude obtained by a soaring aircraft was set at 49009 ft by Robert Harris using lee waves over California City, United States.
+On February 17, 1986, the highest altitude obtained by a soaring aircraft was set at 49009 ft by Robert Harris using lee waves over California City, United States.
 The flight was accomplished using the Grob 102 Standard Astir III.

-This was surpassed at 50720 ft set on August 30, 2006 by Steve Fossett (pilot) and Einar Enevoldson (co-pilot) in their high performance research glider Perlan 1, a modified Glaser-Dirks DG-500.
+This was surpassed at 50720 ft set on August 30, 2006, by Steve Fossett (pilot) and Einar Enevoldson (co-pilot) in their high performance research glider Perlan 1, a modified Glaser-Dirks DG-500.
 This record was achieved over El Calafate (Patagonia, Argentina) and set as part of the Perlan Project.

 This was raised at 52172 ft on September 3, 2017 by Jim Payne (pilot) and Morgan Sandercock (co-pilot) in the Perlan 2, a special built high altitude research glider.
 This record was again achieved over El Calafate and as part of the Perlan Project.

-On September 2, 2018, within the Airbus Perlan Mission II, again from El Calafate, the Perlan II piloted by Jim Payne and Tim Gardner reached 76,124 ft, surpassing the 73,737 ft attained by Jerry Hoyt on April 17, 1989 in a Lockheed U-2: the highest subsonic flight.
+On September 2, 2018, within the Airbus Perlan Mission II, again from El Calafate, the Perlan II piloted by Jim Payne and Tim Gardner reached 76,124 ft, surpassing the 73,737 ft attained by Jerry Hoyt on April 17, 1989, in a Lockheed U-2: the highest subsonic flight.

 Fixed-wing aircraft

 Piston-driven propeller aeroplane

 The highest altitude obtained by a piston-driven propeller UAV (without payload) is 67028 ft.
 It was obtained during 1988–1989 by the Boeing Condor UAV.

-The highest altitude obtained in a piston-driven propeller biplane (without a payload) was 17.083 km on October 22, 1938 by Mario Pezzi at Montecelio, Italy in a Caproni Ca.161 driven by a Piaggio XI R.C. engine.
+The highest altitude obtained in a piston-driven propeller biplane (without a payload) was 17.083 km on October 22, 1938, by Mario Pezzi at Montecelio, Italy in a Caproni Ca.161 driven by a Piaggio XI R.C. engine.

-The highest altitude obtained in a piston-driven propeller monoplane (without a payload) was 18.552 km on August 4, 1995 by the Grob Strato 2C driven by two Teledyne Continental TSIO-550 engines.
+The highest altitude obtained in a piston-driven propeller monoplane (without a payload) was 18.552 km on August 4, 1995, by the Grob Strato 2C driven by two Teledyne Continental TSIO-550 engines.